lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

 9. Epilogue: Speaking for the dead
     * Speaking for the dead, or speaking about the dead?

+## Doing an investigation

+* Get human factors data
+* Build a timeline
+* Put data in context
+* Leave a trace
+* Constructure causes
+* Make recommendations

+## Sources of human factors data

+* Debriefings of participants
+* Recordings of performacne parameters

 ## Aim of a debriefing

 1. Have participants tell the story from their point of view, without